artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab2/README.md

 ## RVfpga-Pipeline
 RVfpga-Pipeline is a simulator of the VeeR EH1 pipeline that can be run from VSCode using PlatformIO.
 Follow the steps below to simulate an example program with the RVfpga-Pipeline simulator.

-0. In the Virtual Machine, open a terminal and replace file ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/verilatorSIM_Pipeline/OriginalBinaries/RVfpga-Pipeline_Ubuntu``` with the one that you can download here: [RVfpga-Pipeline_Ubuntu](https://drive.google.com/file/d/1BL0q855YaTkhN_DlRYuHOySHIImBWaNW/view?usp=sharing).
-This file is the binary for the new RVfpga-Pipeline binary that we are using in this lab.
-Once replaced, assign execution permissions: ```chmod +x /home/rvfpga/Simuladores_EC_24-25/RVfpga/verilatorSIM_Pipeline/OriginalBinaries/RVfpga-Pipeline_Ubuntu```

 1. Start by watching the following video from 3:12 to 11:13, which shows the RVfpga-Pipeline simulating the same program used in the subsequent steps: [RVfpgaToolsVideo](https://youtu.be/Z8QcQRW7F4s?si=8g_GSFpHmIsMQrzI&t=192). ***NOTE:** The video uses a different directory name than the one we are using in the examples and exercises below.
 However, the directory contents are identical.
-In particular, the directory named ```RVfpga_MasterUCLM/``` in the video corresponds exactly to the directory ```Simuladores_EC_24-25/RVfpga/``` used in this guide.* ***NOTE:** The video uses the old RVfpga-Pipeline simulator.*
+In particular, the directory named ```RVfpga_MasterUCLM/``` in the video corresponds exactly to the directory ```Simuladores_EC_24-25/RVfpga/``` used in this guide.*

 2. Open VSCode and load the project folder located at ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/ProyectoP2```.
 To do this, go to ```File - Open Folder```, navigate to ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects```, select the ```ProyectoP2``` directory, and click ```Open``` (as shown in the screenshot).